SAP-archive/cloud-sample-spaceflight-hana/docs/consumeRemoteDataModel.md

 ## 4) So What Happens When We Run the CDS Compiler?

-When we run the CDS compiler on our project, the following things will happen:
+When we now run the CDS compiler on our project, the following things will happen:

 1. Selecting Build -> Build CDS from the project's top-level context menu invokes the `npm install` command
 1. `npm` reads the top-level `package.json` file and discovers some dependencies
 1. These dependencies are imported into the local project and appear as sub-folders underneath the `node_modules` folder.
 This is now where the `spaceflight-model` module appears
 1. `npm` then invokes the `scripts.build` command found in `package.json`.
     1. Firstly, this invokes the CDS compiler that transforms all the copied `.cds` files in the `db` folder into files suitable for building HANA database tables.
-(These files appear in the `db/src/gen` folder)
+(These files then appear in the `db/src/gen` folder)
     1. Secondly, the `reuseTableData` script is invoked to copy all the `.hdbtabledata` and `.csv` files from the `node_modules/spaceflight-model/db` directory into the local `db/src/gen` folder.

 The data model has now been fully copied into our project and is ready to be deployed to HANA.